[.pem/.crt] Why are the extensions of certificates and private keys different?

 https://letsencrypt.org/ja/docs/a-warm-welcome-to-asn1-and-der/

-digicert official website/[CertCental] Server certificate installation procedure
+Digicert official website / [CertCental] Server certificate installation instructions

 https://knowledge.digicert.com/ja/jp/solution/SOT0002.html